 The culture change imperative for gender interventions

-It is clear that creating more gender equitable workplaces requires more than development for the women - it requires culture change on the part of the organisation.
+It is clear that creating more gender equitable workplaces requires more than development for the women - it requires cultural and structural change on the part of the organisation.
 Without this, organisations will not reap the business reward.
 Rather than leave this to chance Jen argues that the 'bifocal approach', embedded in strategies and program design, curriculum and implementation will ensure a far greater return on investment for the organisation.

 Gender capacity building for all staff, men and women is an integral part of the 'bifocal approach' and Jen's work.
 This includes women's programs, partners for change (men and women), public speaking, and work with leaders.
 See services for more details.